MinghuiChen43/awesome-deep-phenomena/README.md

 ### 2020

 - Triple descent and the two kinds of overfitting: Where & why do they appear? [[paper]](https://arxiv.org/abs/2006.03509) [[code]](https://github.com/sdascoli/triple-descent-paper)
   - Stéphane d'Ascoli, Levent Sagun, Giulio Biroli.
   - Digest:  In this paper, we show that despite their apparent similarity, these two scenarios are inherently different.
 In fact, both peaks can co-exist when neural networks are applied to noisy regression tasks.
 The relative size of the peaks is governed by the degree of nonlinearity of the activation function.
 Building on recent developments in the analysis of random feature models, we provide a theoretical ground for this sample-wise triple descent.

+- Adversarial Machine Learning: An Interpretation Perspective. [[paper]](https://arxiv.org/abs/2004.11488)
+  - Ninghao Liu, Mengnan Du, Xia Hu.
+  - Digest: In this paper, we review recent work on adversarial attack and defense, particularly, from the perspective of machine learning interpretation.
+We categorize interpretation into two types, according to whether it focuses on raw features or model components.

 - Rethinking Bias-Variance Trade-off for Generalization of Neural Networks. [[paper]](https://arxiv.org/abs/2002.11328) [[code]](https://github.com/yaodongyu/Rethink-BiasVariance-Tradeoff)
   - Zitong Yang, Yaodong Yu, Chong You, Jacob Steinhardt, Yi Ma. *ICML 2020*